lwhorton/lwhorton.github.io/_posts/2019-08-12-kenesis-ergonomic-keyboard.md

 If you enumerate the pain points of QWERTY, it's a wonder anyone adopted the layout at all:

-- an enormous amount of awkward finger movements via over-stretching and "clawing" fingers
+- an enormous amount of awkward finger movements via over stretching and "clawing" fingers
 - constantly removing fingers from "home row" to type even the most common words
 - many common letter combinations are typed by a single hand